stevnw/wxMicroscope/Quickstart.md

 2. <b>Annotation:</b>

-    Click the annotation button and you can then pick a colour using the colour wheel:
+    Click the "Annotate" button and you can then pick a colour using the colour wheel:

    ![image](https://github.com/user-attachments/assets/f0008e33-5dad-4438-9a6a-2621c71d640b)